-KCSiE, 2022 outlines the explicit requirement for a whole school approach to safeguarding.
-The school has a duty to ensure that safeguarding permeates all activities and functions.
+KCSiE 2023 outlines the explicit requirement for a whole school or college approach to safeguarding.
+The school / college has a duty to ensure that safeguarding permeates all activities and functions.
 This policy therefore complements and supports a range of other policies or the equivalent according to the setting, for example:

 - Behaviour Policy

-- · Anti-Bullying Policy
+- Anti-Bullying Policy

 - Attendance Policy

+- Safe Handling / Restraint Policy

-- · Positive Physical Management Policy
+- Searching, Screening and Confiscation Policy

 - Complaints Policy

 - Special Educational Needs Policy

 - Educational Visits Policy

 - Health and Safety Policy

-- PSHE / RSHE Policy
+- RSHE / RSE Policy

-- Online Safety Policy
+- Online Safety Policy / Filtering and Monitoring

 - Whistle Blowing Guidance

 - Staff Code of Conduct Guidance

 - Safer Recruitment

 - Site Security Policy

-The above list is not exclusive and when undertaking policy development, the school will consider Safeguarding and Child Protection matters and associated implications, within each appropriate policy or guidance
+The above list is not exhaustive and when undertaking policy development, consideration will be given to Safeguarding and Child Protection matters and associated implications, within each appropriate policy or guidance.

-3. Introduction and Core Principles
+2. Introduction and Core Principles